[For absolute beginners] What is suspicious access?

 Meaning: Authentication OK!
 You will be redirected to the dashboard (/wp-admin/).

-If a 302 is returned from the attacking IP address, it is a dangerous sign that your site has been invaded by an attacker.
+If a 302 is returned from the attacking IP address, it is a dangerous sign that your site has been compromised by an attacker.

-As such, if you see a 200 OK or 302 Found response when accessing a suspicious path, it an attack is beginning to succeed , so you should investigate more carefully.
+Therefore, if you are receiving 200 OK or 302 Found when accessing suspicious paths, itthat the attack is starting to succeed, and you should investigate more carefully.

 There are many other types of status codes, so please see the article below for more details.

-[Things you need to remember] A simple explanation of HTTP status code errors as a refresher and refresher.
+[This is all you need to remember] A quick review of HTTP status code errors

-[Things you need to remember] A simple explanation of HTTP status code errors as a refresher and refresher.
+[This is all you need to remember] A quick review of HTTP status code errors

 ④ User Agent